mongodb/laravel-mongodb/README.md

 [![Latest Stable Version](http://img.shields.io/github/release/jenssegers/laravel-mongodb.svg)](https://packagist.org/packages/jenssegers/mongodb) [![Total Downloads](http://img.shields.io/packagist/dm/jenssegers/mongodb.svg)](https://packagist.org/packages/jenssegers/mongodb) [![Build Status](http://img.shields.io/travis/jenssegers/laravel-mongodb.svg)](https://travis-ci.org/jenssegers/laravel-mongodb) [![Coverage Status](http://img.shields.io/coveralls/jenssegers/laravel-mongodb.svg)](https://coveralls.io/r/jenssegers/laravel-mongodb?branch=master)

-An Eloquent model and Query builder with support for MongoDB, inspired by LMongo, but using the original Laravel methods. *This library extends the original Laravel classes, so it uses exactly the same methods.*
+An Eloquent model and Query builder with support for MongoDB, using the original Laravel API. *This library extends the original Laravel classes, so it uses exactly the same methods.*

 ### Upgrading from v1 to v2

 In this new version, embedded documents are no longer saved to the parent model using an attribute with a leading underscore.
 If you have a relation like `embedsMany('Book')`, these books are now stored under `$model['books']` instead of `$model['_books']`.
-This was changed so that embedded relations are less confusing for new developers.
+This was changed to make embedded relations less confusing for new developers.

-If you want to upgrade to this new version, without having to change all your existing database objects, you can modify your relations to use a local key including the underscore:
+If you want to upgrade to this new version without having to change all your existing database objects, you can modify your embedded relations to use a non-default local key including the underscore:

     $this->embedsMany('Book', '_books');

-You can see the changelog at https://github.com/jenssegers/laravel-mongodb/releases/tag/v2.0.0
+Read the full changelog at https://github.com/jenssegers/laravel-mongodb/releases/tag/v2.0.0

 Installation
 ------------